-To the Board of Directors and Stockholders of American Housing REIT, Inc. Bethesda, Maryland
+To the Board of Directors and Stockholders of American Housing REIT, Inc. Bethesda, MD

-We have audited the accompanying balance sheet of American Housing REIT, Inc. (the "Company") as of September 30, 2014 and 2013, and the related statement of operations, change stockholders' deficit, and cash flows for the years then ended.
-These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying consolidated balance sheets of American Housing REIT, Inc. and its subsidiaries (collectively, the "Company") as of December 31, 2014 and September 30, 2014, and the related consolidated statements of operations, stockholders' equity and cash flows for the period from October 1, 2014 through December 31, 2014 and the periods from October 1, 2013 through September 30, 2014 and October 1, 2012 through September 30, 2013.
+These consolidated financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform an audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+Those standards require that we plan and perform an audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of September 30, 2014 and 2013 and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of American Housing REIT, Inc. and its subsidiaries as of December 31, 2014 and September 30, 2014 and the consolidated results of their operations and their cash flows for the period from October 1, 2014 through December 31, 2014 and the periods from October 1, 2013 through September 30, 2014 and October 1, 2012 through September 30, 2013, in conformity with accounting principles generally accepted in the United States of America.

+/s/ MaloneBailey, LLP

-/s/ MaloneBailey, LLP www.malonebailey.com Houston, Texas January 13, 2015
+MALONEBAILEY, LLP www.malonebailey.com Houston, Texas March 31, 2015

-AMERICAN HOUSING REIT INC. BALANCE SHEETS
+AMERICAN HOUSING REIT INC. Consolidated Balance Sheets